Programs & Services

 OCAD University Photo ID Cards

 Students, staff, and faculty are required to have a valid OCAD U Photo ID.
 You must be able to present your ID card while on campus, if requested.
 The OCAD U Student Photo ID card also serves as a library, print services and equipment rental card for registered students.
-Photo ID cards may be obtained at the Campus Services and Security Office located in Room 2120, Level 1, 115 McCaul St. Lost Photo ID cards are subject to a $20.00 replacement fee.
+Photo ID cards may be obtained at the Facilities, Planning and Management located in Room 2120, Level 1, 115 McCaul St.